herathhmmc/bike_console_game/README.md

 ![Game Screenshot](screenshot.png)

-Welcome to **Moto-GP**, a thrilling text-based adventure created by a team of talented developers.
+Welcome to **Moto-GP**, a thrilling text-based adventure created by a team of udergraduate students.
 Join us on this exciting journey as we race through the world of coding and creativity!

 ## 🌟 Meet the Team 🌟